Andrettin/Wyrmsun/readme.txt

 - Land-based decoration units are now properly removed if they are on top of a tree, rock or wall tile.
 - Logs are now harvestable for lumber.
 - Added harvestable gold rocks (graphics by Jinn).
+- Tree stumps are now harvestable for 50 lumber.

 * Units
 - The Germanic Skutan now has gray-haired and blond variations for its unit graphics (by b_o).